 What is Glycolic Peel 15%/30%/50%

-A potent glycolic chemical peel is manufactured by a high-quality K Derma.
-It comes in a 50ml brown/amber sun protected glass bottle.
+A potent glycolic chemical peel is manufactured by a high-quality K Derma, it comes in a 50ml bottle amber or transparent.
 Glycolic acid is probably the best product you can buy for acne treatments as well as anti-aging.
 It can be applied to the skin in concentrations ranging from 5% to 60%, depending on the frequency of use.
 The level of acidity is determined by the product used.
 Most chemical peels use glycolic acid solutions with concentration ranging from 25% to 65%.

 For anti-aging purposes, it is best to start with 30% glycolic acid peel.
 It works great for skin blemishes, sun spots, and small wrinkles.
 Usually, a person would need 5-6 treatments (chemical peels) in order to see a noticeable result.
 If a 30% glycolic acid solution is well tolerated, a person can move up to a 50% glycolic solution.
 The more concentrated solutions are better suited for deeper wrinkles and acne scars.
 Glycolic peel’s effectiveness depends on the concentration and the duration of the actual peel.
 However, it is usually advised not to leave the chemical peel solution for longer than 10 minutes